Fritz Wiessner: Mount Waddington (1936)

-K2 expedition
+K2 expedition (1939)

-In 1939, he led an ill-fated American expedition to K2, coming within 700 feet of the summit before having to turn back.
+In 1939, he led an ill-fated American expedition to K2, coming within 800 feet of the summit before having to turn back.
 Wiessner recounted that, although the difficulties of the climb had been passed and the remainder was straightforward, he turned back in deference to the wishes of his sherpa, Pasang Dawa Lama.
+The expedition was tainted by the loss of Dudley Wolfe, and initial accounts of the climb lay much of the blame on expedition leader Wiessner.
+In a 1956 article Wiessner instead directed criticism towards Jack Durrance.
+The controversy would be reignited after Durrance was convinced to release his personal expedition diary in 1989, which laid blame on the failings of both the deputy party leader Tony Cromwell and Wiessner.

 No one came as close to the top of the mountain again until July 31, 1954, when the first ascent was achieved by Lino Lacedelli and Achille Compagnoni on the 1954 Italian Karakoram expedition.

 Non-climbing

 During his first years in America, Wiessner founded a chemical company that specialized in waxes, including a widely used ski wax known as Wiesner's Wonder Wax.
 He successfully developed his company during the Great Depression of the 1930s.

 Wiessner was also a proficient skier.
 He was reportedly disappointed that he was not allowed to fight for the U.S. in World War II, serving instead as a technical advisor to the 10th Mountain Division, and to the "equipment for cold climatic areas commission" of the office of the Quartermaster General of the United States Army in Washington, DC.